pfmc-assessments/sa4ss/README.md

 regarding how to use the package to the [GitHub discussion board](https://github.com/pfmc-assessments/sa4ss/discussions).
 Tags are available to mark your issue with an appropriate category.
-These categories are instrumental for providing guidance to the package maintainers regarding how to respond your issue and to other users that follow this repository.
+These categories are instrumental in providing guidance to the package maintainers regarding how to respond to your issue and to other users who follow this repository.
 Before you create an issue, please
 1. try the [example](#example) to determine if the package works for you in general;